damianhakert/damianhakert.github.io/source/jobs/marketing-executive-assistant/index.html.md

 * Sign up for services, make changes to them, and close them.
 * Coordinate marketing events, summits, and off-sites.
 * Be willing and ready to learn new things and jump in and help when new tasks come up.
+* Make sure all new team members on the marketing team are onboarded and added to all relevant calendar invites.
+* Answer emails on behalf of the CMO when possible.

 ## Requirements
 * Strong english skills.